microsoft/fluentui/packages/react-link/SPEC.md

 A `Link` renders as different HTML tags depending on the whether a value has been passed for the `href` property or not.
 If a value has been passed to the `href` property, then the `Link` renders as an `<a>` HTML tag.
 Conversely, if the `href` property is left `undefined` the `Link` renders as a `<button>` HTML tag.

-The `Link` can also be custom rendered as something entirely different by replacing the `root` slot with the preferred element to be rendered.
+The `Link` can also be custom rendered as something entirely different by replacing the `root` slot with the preferred element to be rendered via the `as` prop.

 ## API